PurgatoryIsHere/IntroToAIProject/README.md

-# Intro-To-AI-Project
+# Intro to AI – Stock Price Prediction Project

-**Group**: Christopher Brice, Gabe Sanders, Evan Archer, Marvin Wocheslander
+**Team Members**: Christopher Brice, Gabe Sanders, Evan Archer, Marvin Wocheslander

-## Project Description
+## Project Overview

-Using machine learning to predict stock prices of JP Morgan Chase (JPM).
-The goal of this project is to use machine learning to predict stock prices of JPM based on historical stock data.
+This project applies machine learning techniques to predict the stock prices of JPMorgan Chase & Co.
+(JPM) using historical stock data.
+Our primary goal was to evaluate multiple models and determine which machine learning approach yields the most accurate predictions for JPM stock prices.

-We tested a wide range of machine learning models to find the best model for this task.
-We used the following models:
+We explored both traditional and deep learning methods and evaluated their performance.
+Below are the models we tested:

-* Linear Regression - `Model4.py`
+* **Linear Regression** – Implemented in `Model4.py`
+  A simple baseline model used to understand how well a linear approach performs on stock price prediction.

-* Decision Tree Regressor - `Model2.py`
+* **Decision Tree Regressor** – Implemented in `Model2.py`
+  A tree-based model that attempts to learn non-linear patterns in the stock data.

-* LSTM - `Model1.ipynb`
+* **LSTM (Long Short-Term Memory)** – Implemented in `Model1.ipynb`
+  A type of recurrent neural network (RNN) capable of learning from sequences, particularly suited for time series data.

-* GRU - `Model3.ipynb`
+* **GRU (Gated Recurrent Unit)** – Implemented in `Model3.ipynb`
+  A more lightweight version of LSTM, also designed for sequence learning, potentially faster with similar performance.

+Each model was trained and evaluated to compare predictive accuracy and computational efficiency.

-## Folders
+## Project Structure

-- **DATA**: Contains the dataset used for this project
-- **models**: Contains the models used for this project
-- **compare-models**: Contains the code used to compare the models
+* **`DATA/`**
-- **assets**: Contains the assets used for this project, such as graphs comparing the models
+  Contains the raw and preprocessed datasets used for training and testing the models.

-- **lab3**: Contains the code used for Lab 3
+* **`models/`**
+  Includes individual scripts and notebooks for each machine learning model.

+* **`compare-models/`**
+  Scripts used to compare model performance using metrics like RMSE, MAE, and visual plots.

+* **`assets/`**
+  Visualizations and graphs, such as model comparisons and predictions vs. actual prices.

+* **`lab3/`**
+  Code and files used in Lab 3 for experimenting with machine learning concepts related to this project.

 ## Requirements

-Python +v3.10 + JupyterNotebook
+* Python 3.10 or later
+* Jupyter Notebook